damdamo/SVSKit/README.md

 - `.none`: No application of the canonicity
 - `.full`: Application of all canonical reductions

-Although there are two possibilities that could be resolved by a logical value, this option leaves open the possibility of an intermediate canonical version.
+Although there are two possibilities that could be resolved by a boolean value, this option leaves open the possibility of an intermediate canonical version.

 For `intExpr`, type `Expression` and `Operator` are expressible as follows:
 - `Expression`: